Tiger-00700/2025-10M-Testing/tools/pipeline/README.md

 # Organizer pipeline

-This folder contains the canonical PowerShell script for assembling the manuscript by the outline, with exact/alias/fuzzy matching, plus utility scripts for reporting.
+This folder contains the canonical PowerShell script for assembling the manuscript by the outline, with exact/alias/fuzzy matching, plus utilities for augmentation and QA.
+A local one-shot orchestrator is provided for convenience.

 ## Files